 According to Inside Higher Ed, about one-third of all students will change universities at least once before earning their bachelor’s degree.
-Whether you are transferring universities in your home country or within the US, understanding how the process works can be challenging.
-This guide will help you understand everything you need to know about the university transfer process and set you up for success.
+Whether you are transferring universities in your home country or within the US, the application process can seem complicated.
+This guide will help you understand everything you need to know about how to transfer universities in the USA and set you up for success.

 Let’s get started!